laitanawe/nextflow-programming/_episodes/04-nextflow-dsl2-workflow-definition.md

 questions:
 - "What are the main differences between a Nextflow DSL2 and DSL1 process?"
 - "What are the main components of a Nextflow DSL2 pipeline?"
-- "How do I run a Nextflow pipeline?"
+- "How do I run a Nextflow DSL2 pipeline?"
 objectives:
 - "Explain the benefits of using Nextflow DSL2 to develop pipelines."
 - "Explain the components of a Nextflow DSL2 process, pipeline."
 - "Run a Nextflow DSL2 pipeline."
 keypoints:
-- "A DSL2 workflow is a sequence of tasks that process a set of data."
+- "A DSL2 workflow is a sequence of tasks that processes a set of data."
-- "In Nextflow DSL2 processes, the process definition is no longer tied to specific channels and so, it can be used independently.
+- "In Nextflow DSL2 processes, the process definition is no longer tied to specific channels (as in DSL1) and so, a DSL2 module can be used independently.
 This enables reuse of DSL2 components.
 From some module, we can include DSL2 processes in a workflow."
 - "You run Nextflow DSL2 modules and pipelines using the `nextflow run` command."
 ---